-Where it is believed that a child is suffering from, or is at risk of, significant harm, we will follow processes for reporting concerns about children (See below).
+18.2 Where it is believed that a child is suffering from, or is at risk of, significant harm, we will follow LSCB process for reporting concerns about children (See below).

-This flowchart is displayed in the staff room on the safeguarding information board, the Family' room, and the Head Teacher's office and in other high use areas.
+This flowchart and the Local Authority's Continuum of Need are displayed in the staff room on the safeguarding information board, the Family' room, and the Head Teacher's office.
+St Helens Multi-Agency LSCB: Process for reporting concerns about Children (Under 18)